 We are a School: Our students come first.
-We deliver a world class education that enables all of our students to achieve or succeed their targets in a safe, stimulating and aspirational environment.
+We deliver a world class education that enables all of our students to achieve or exceed their targets in a safe, stimulating and aspirational environment.

 We are a Community: We all share a love for, and a commitment to, the community we serve.
 Respectful relationships are the key to our success.